BY-LAWS OF THE

 A call for nominations and notice of an election may be made as soon as the national officer tenders a resignation in writing, and must be made by no later than 60 days after the resignation effectiveness date.
 The election shall be held at the next scheduled general membership meeting or by mail as soon as reasonably possible.

-If no candidates come forward, the Governing Board may appoint a new officer after nomination period of at least 14 days has expired.
+If no candidates come forward, the Governing Board may appoint a new officer after the 60- day nomination period has expired.

 If there is less than six months remaining in the term, the Governing Board may appoint a new officer.